Skip to content

 by Layne on June 3, 2010

-At the recent Maker Faire, we got a couple questions from people asking if the “tactile” part of the name meant that it buzzed or vibrated.
+At the recent Maker Faire, we got a couple questions from people asking if the metronome buzzed or vibrated.
 While that’s not part of the standard kit, we decided to try it out, by adding a vibration motor:

 We used a very similar technique as for the drum solenoid interface, but the vibration motor didn’t require a transistor, and could be driven directly from the microcontroller.